ARTICLES

 What is a Hosting Control Panel?

 A Hosting Control Panel is a web-based interface provided by a web hosting service that allows users to manage their servers and hosted services.
-Its main purpose is to offer a convenient, user-friendly means of controlling various aspects of a website, from file management to email setup.
+Its primary purpose is to offer a convenient, user-friendly means of controlling various aspects of a website, from file management to email setup.

 Key Features